https://github.com/atykhonov/google-translate.git

 This file provides default UI for the Google Translate package.
 It was originally written by Oleksandr Manzyuk and was part of google-translate.el.
 It was extracted to google-translate-default-ui.el file due to refactoring (the goal of which is to separate backend from UI and provide better way for having different UIs for Google Translate package).

-Invoking the function google-translate-query-translate
+Invoking the function google-translate-query-translate queries the

 source and target languages and text to translate, and shows a buffer